corinnedarche/MUMT307_FinalProject/REPORT.md

 There are three main boolean options that can be adjusted at the top of the script: `realTimeOutput`, `recordAudioInput`, and `seeScope`.

-`realTimeOutput` indicates whether or not the script will play the audio output in real time.
+`realTimeOutput` indicates whether or not the script will play the audio output in real-time.
 If true, the audio plays as the script runs and does not save it as an external file.
 If false (default), the synthesized output is saved as "LPC_output.m4a".

 `recordAudioInput` indicates whether or not the script allows the user to record their own voice for input.
 If true, the script records whatever speech the user says for approximately 5 seconds, saves it as "LPC_input.m4a", and then passes it through the LPC algorithm.
 If false (default), the user is prompted to enter a valid file name to use as input.

 `seeScope` toggles the scope view of the synthesized signal and the curve produced by its LPC coefficients.
 It is automatically set to false.

 Adjust these boolean values as you see fit and hit run to watch the synthesis.
+I have included two example recordings taken from my iPhone XR microphone to test out the script.

 ### References